 The Lexus UX is a smart and fun-to-drive hybrid crossover with loads of standard kit.
 Its clunky infotainment system and tiny boot let it down, but comfort and quality are excellent, and refinement is impressive.

 The Lexus UX comes in three trims: standard, F-Sport and Takumi.
-All cars come with a long list of standard kit, including alloy wheels and sat nav, while range-topping models boast everything from a 10-inch infotainment display to a large sunroof and ventilated seats.
+All cars come with a long list of equipment, including alloy wheels and sat nav, while range-topping models boast everything from a 10-inch infotainment display to a large sunroof and ventilated seats.
 All-inclusive option packs bundle extra kit for an additional fee, but be careful not to get carried away, as top-spec models can breach the £40,000 threshold for higher road tax.

 Running costs are competitive, with the hybrid system ensuring low emissions and good fuel economy.
 The UX is particularly efficient around town and settles down nicely on longer runs.
 It’ll no doubt prove popular with company-car drivers due to a low Benefit-in-Kind (BiK) tax rating, although some plug-in rivals will be even cheaper on company car tax, and will be cheaper to run if you have a short, urban commute, and the Lexus doesn't have free access to the London Congestion Charge zone.

 For a more detailed look at the Lexus UX, read on for the rest of our in-depth review.